 - Relax the muscles: Along with learning to strengthen these muscles, it’s important for women to learn how to consciously relax them too.
 Women who know how to activate their pelvic floor in pregnancy can often learn to relax better during labour, because it’s a muscle they’re in tune with.
 The more you can connect with that muscle, the stronger the muscle memory is, and the stronger the neurological connection is.

-- Continue exercises after childbirth: While it’s important to let your muscles rest after giving birth, you should still try to activate your pelvic floor as soon as possible.
+- Continue exercises after childbirth: While it’s important to let your muscles rest after giving birth, you can generally start to activate your pelvic floor soon afterwards.
 This can be done very gently to begin with, such as slowing down urine flow.
-By engaging this area soon after giving birth, it helps promote the healing of cells where stitches may be, flush out dead blood cells and reduce swelling.
+If you have an episiotomy, pelvic floor exercises can help speed up your recovery.
+Speak to your midwife, doctor or physio for personalised advice.